nikel-api/nikel/README.md

 ### Traditional Deployment

-Please make sure you have the same go version displayed in the `go.mod` file.
-It should usually be the latest stable release.
-If you are unsure which go version you have, use `go version` to find out.

-Nikel should work on any 32/64 bit system with go installed.
+Nikel should work on any 32/64 bit system with go installed (version 1.11+ should work).

 1. git clone
 ```